 Wedding Seating Mistakes: #2 – Choosing individual seats for guests at each table.

 Seating is essential for tables as a whole; for specific seats, though, guests prefer to choose.
 Some guests arrive early and pick a seat facing the bride and groom’s direction; other guests will want to sit by an adjoining table to chat before or after dinner from their chairs.
 If you let guests choose, it takes stress and guesswork off of your shoulders.
 You won’t need to agonize over whether you have picked the perfect specific seats at each table, and you won’t need to spend extra money on place cards and escort cards.
 It’s a win-win.

 Note: if you have to seat guests at a specific seat because of plated dinner entrees, you may obviously disregard this one and instead focus on making sure the place cards are easy to find.

 Wedding Seating Mistakes: #3 – Not checking in with your parents and in-laws first.

 Your parents will be a most helpful resource for seating.
-And it is essential to check with them because they know more about guests, especially distant relatives, than you do.
+And it is essential to check with them because they know more about guests, especially distant relatives than you do.
 They’ll know who will sit best by whom (and why to place so-and-so here instead).
-It’s best to ask their guidance when it comes to seating or have them glance it over your seating plan before it is finalized.
+It’s best to ask their guidance when it comes to seating or has them glance it over your seating plan before it is finalized.